 - The Ghosts of New Orleans Tour costs $26.49 for adults, $10.59 for children 6-11 and free for under 6s.

 - If you are planning to book around the city’s peak times (Mardi Gras, Jazz Fest or Halloween/Voodoo Fest) we would advise booking well in advance.

 - Ghost City Tours currently offers 5 tours in New Orleans including a Haunted Pub Crawl and Cemerery Tours.

 Final Thoughts on Our Ghosts of New Orleans Tour

 Now, I love a good story (it’s basically all I can remember from my psychology lessons) but I really enjoyed the history that came along with them.
 All of the information ￼was presented in such an engaging way.
 The ghostly aspects were not horribly over-egged but in a fun way with a nice balance of cynicism.

-Doing a speciality tour like this not only helps you discover a new city but they are also loads of fun in their own right.
-That means whether you are just visiting New Orleans, or a Nola original, you will have a great night learning the secrets of this intriguing city.
-Plus, the novelty of taking a drink around with you never quite wears off￼￼￼￼￼￼￼￼￼￼￼￼ so drink some slushy cocktails for the little shivers, but join a ghost tour for the big ones!
+Doing a speciality tour not only helps you discover a new city; they’re also loads of fun in their own right.
+That means whether you are just visiting New Orleans, or a Nola resident, you will have a great night learning the secrets of this intriguing city.
+Plus, the novelty of taking a drink around with you never quite wears off, so drink some slushy cocktails for the little shivers, but join a Ghosts of New Orleans tour for the big ones!